MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

  	> [!NOTE]
  	> These curves are generated from a historical analysis.
 When real-time assessment is introduced, the fraud detection rate (y-axis) will significantly improve.

--	The section below the chart (labeled “22”) shows the outcome of the selected threshold.
+-	The section below the chart shows the outcome of the selected threshold.
 It shows the number and value of fraudulent transactions that would have been rejected (known as true positives) versus the total number and value of reported fraudulent transactions.
 It also shows the ratio of the number and value of good transactions that were accepted (known as true negatives) to the total number and value of good transactions.
 When you’re interpreting the data, if there is high variability in the product prices, the transaction amount curve can be more valuable to your analysis.
 Also, if the **Transaction value** chart is higher than the **Transaction count** chart, there is a higher detection rate for high-value transactions.
 This result is good because those transactions can often incur the highest losses.
 If the **Transaction count** chart is higher than the **Transaction value** chart, there is a higher detection rate for lower-value transactions.
 This result can be good if there are very high volumes of low-value transactions.

 ![Data flow](media/promocode-images/pp-risk-transactions2.png)

--	At the bottom of the report, the **Top 5 risk factors** section (labeled “23 in the following screenshot) shows the top-five risk factors for the selected percentage of your transactions that have the highest risk score.
+-	At the bottom of the report, the **Top 5 risk factors** section shows the top-five risk factors for the selected percentage of your transactions that have the highest risk score.
 In the example that is shown, out of 1 percent of the riskiest transactions (that is, the transactions that have the highest risk scores, as assessed by Fraud Protection), 20 percent had a suspicious device Internet Protocol (IP) address, and 18.2 percent had a risky prepaid card.
 This section of the report is helpful because, by indicating which data attributes are showing the highest risk of being fraudulent, it can show where you should focus your fraud detection efforts.

 ![Data flow](media/promocode-images/pp-top5.png)